benrees-git/webhid-scales/README.md

 ### Prerequisites

-The WebHID API is not yet fully released, to use the extension you will need to enable the `#enable-experimental-web-platform-features` flag in `chrome://flags`.
+The WebHID API is not yet fully released - to use the extension you will need to enable the `#enable-experimental-web-platform-features` flag in `chrome://flags`.

 ## Configuration